Numerical Smoothing with Hierarchical Adaptive Sparse Grids and Quasi-Monte Carlo Methods for Efficient Option Pricing: Problem Setting and Approach Formulation

-The numerical smoothing treatment enables us to obtain a highly smooth integrand $\bar{I}$ (refer to Section \ref{sec:Analiticity Analysis} for the smoothness analysis). \begin{remark}[Extending the numerical smoothing idea to other payoffs and dynamics] Although we consider the case of the multivariate GBM model to illustrate our numerical smoothing approach, we believe that this concept is generic and can be extended in a straightforward manner to several types of payoffs functions and dynamics because of our formulation in Sections \ref{sec:Step $1$: Numerical smoothing} and \ref{sec:Step $2$: Integration} (we refer to Section \ref{sec:Numerical experiments: Numerical smoothing with ASGQ} for the different tested examples). \end{remark} \begin{remark}[Extending the numerical smoothing approach to the case of multiple roots] The aforementioned preintegration step can be generalized to the case in which there are finetely many discontinuities without accumulation, which occurs either because of the payoff structure or because of the use of the Richardson extrapolation.
-If we have $R$ different multiple roots, e.g., $\{y_i^\ast\}_{i=1}^{R}$ with the following order $y^\ast_1<y^\ast_2<\dots<y^\ast_{R}$, the smoothed integrand in \eqref{eq: pre_integration_step_wrt_y1_basket} is expressed as \begin{small}
+The numerical smoothing treatment enables us to obtain a highly smooth integrand $\bar{I}$ (see Section \ref{sec:Analiticity Analysis} for the smoothness analysis). \begin{remark}[Extending the numerical smoothing idea to other payoffs and dynamics] Although we consider the case of the multivariate GBM model to illustrate our numerical smoothing approach, we believe that this concept is generic and can be extended straightforwardly to several types of payoff functions and dynamics (see Section \ref{sec:Numerical experiments: Numerical smoothing with ASGQ} for different tested examples). \end{remark} \begin{remark}[Extending the numerical smoothing approach to the case of multiple roots] The aforementioned preintegration step can be generalized when finitely many discontinuities exist without accumulation, occurring either because of the payoff structure or the use of the Richardson extrapolation.
+If we have $R$ multiple roots, $\{y_i^\ast\}_{i=1}^{R}$ with the following order $y^\ast_1<y^\ast_2<\dots<y^\ast_{R}$, the smoothed integrand in \eqref{eq: pre_integration_step_wrt_y1_basket} is expressed as follows: